jg925/ocaml-tetris/INSTALL.md

 1. Run `opam install graphics` in terminal, and install any missing dependencies.

 2. Choose one of the following display methods.
-  - Download [XQuartz](https://www.xquartz.org/) and run Tetris in xterm.
+  - Download [XQuartz](https://www.xquartz.org/) and run Tetris in xterm or terminal with the command below.
   - Update `~/.bashrc` in the Mac terminal with the line `if [ -z $DISPLAY ]; then export DISPLAY=:0.0; fi` and make sure to run `source ~/.bashrc` afterwards.

 # Instructions to run Tetris